Arbors, Collets, Drill Chucks

 The Morse Taper was invented by Stephen A. Morse (also the inventor of the twist drill) circa 1864.
 Since then it has evolved to encompass smaller and larger sizes and has been adopted as a standard by numerous organizations including ISO as ISO 296:1991 Machine Tools -- Self-Holding Tapers for Tools Shanks, and DIN as DIN 228-1:1987-05 Morse tapers and metric tapers; taper shanks.

-Morse Tapers come in eight sizes identified by number between 0 and 7.
-Often this is abbreviated as MT followed by a digit, for example a Morse taper number 4 would be MT4.
+Morse Tapers come in eight sizes identified by a number between 0 and 7.
+Often this is abbreviated as MT followed by a digit, for example, a Morse taper number 4 would be MT4.
 The MT2 taper is the size most often found in drill presses up to 1/2" capacity.

 Morse tapers can have two types of ends: